29 Sep Virtual Reality to work with Victims of Bullying

 What is the most interesting is that the program is designed so that the patient can choose, through VR glasses, how to respond to the aggression.
 He or she will have four alternatives: two aggressive and two passive.
 This allows the therapist to diagnose and choose the most suitable treatment according to the needs of each patient.
 From this initial interaction, the therapist can determine and teach the patient adequate social skills that would offer the highest chance of success in possible future attacks.

-In addition to keeping the patient in a body position that reinforces the feeling of being present in the virtual scene, it is recommended to accompany the tool with comments from the therapist to help ensure a more accurate diagnosis and adapt the treatment to the psychological profile of each victim.
+In addition to keeping the patient in a body position that reinforces the feeling of being present in the virtual scene, it is recommended to accompany with comments from the therapist to help ensure a more accurate psychological session for each victim.

-In a context of social distancing that prevents the spread of the Covid-19 virus, technology represents an excellent alternative tool for personal advancement in practically all aspects of contemporary life.
-For this reason, VR is a relevant therapeutic tool as it allows for treatments without the need for contact and can be continued regardless of social distancing.
+In a context of social distancing that prevents the spread of the Covid-19 virus, technology represents an excellent alternative for personal advancement in practically all aspects of contemporary life.